Search for fish species near you

 in the u.s.

 Although at times complicated or controversial, our fisheries management system is one of the highest rated in the world.
-Today, we are turning a corner, heading toward a future where overfishing is a concern of the past and where maintaining sustainable fisheries is a shared commitment among stakeholders.
+Today, we have turned a corner and are heading toward a future where overfishing is a concern of the past and where maintaining sustainable fisheries is a shared commitment among stakeholders.
 However, we didn’t get here overnight - our nation’s journey toward sustainable fisheries began more than 35 years ago and continues to evolve.

 The 1970s - the Birth of U.S. Fisheries Management